-RAISE has been recognized for excellence by the International Council of Museums and the French American Museum Exchange.
-The program has garnered support from the Annenberg Foundation and the United States Department of State.
+RAISE has garnered support from the Annenberg Foundation, the United States Department of State and private donors.
 Through the French Regional and American Museum Exchange (FRAME) the program is being replicated at other museums in America, as well as in France.
 To facilitate replication, Ronna has developed a curriculum guide (available in French and English) that outlines each session, its goals, objectives, and rationales.
-This spring, RAISE received the AAM EdCom's 2010 Excellence in Programming national award.
+RAISE received the AAM EdCom's 2010 Excellence in Programming National Award, AAM Best Practice Award, 2010; Massachusetts state award for best arts collaborative, 2011; ICOM Best Practice Award, 2013; and was a finalist for the IMLS National Arts and Humanities Youth Program Award, 2017.

 The program has had a positive impact on the Berkshire community and has strengthened the Clark's profile.
 With programs like RAISE, the Clark has reinforced its position that museums are no longer places solely for elite audiences and it has provided an opportunity to serve existing and new audiences in ways that have never before been imagined.
-RAISE provides alternatives for juvenile offenders in the Berkshire community and is a first step in raising their self esteem and functionality in mainstream society.
+RAISE provides alternatives for juvenile offenders in the Berkshire community and is a first step in raising their self-esteem and functionality in mainstream society.